ARRIVALS AND

 What is your cancellation policy?

 For cancellations made more than 31 days from the arrival date, deposits will not be refunded, but we will issue a voucher in the same amount, valid for 24 months, for a new stay at the Garda Bike Hotel.
 For cancellations not made by this cutoff date, the deposit will not be refunded, and no voucher for future use will be issued.
-We highly recommend that you purchase travel insurance.
+The Package includes an insurance policy for travel assistance, reimbursement of medical expenses, baggage insurance and personal belongings, travel cancellation insurance stipulated with Europe Assistance.
+(Read the Insurance Condition) If the reason for your cancellation is covered under the terms of our insurance policy, you will be able to reclaim between 80% and 100% of these charges.

 What is the difference between the hotel (Enjoy Garda Hotel) and the apartments (Hatelier Garda Home)?